-Both aerobic and anaerobic exercise are effective, and it seems that sessions of 30 minutes or more of high intensity workouts are most beneficial.
+Both aerobic and anaerobic exercise is effective, and it seems that sessions of 30 minutes or more of high-intensity workouts are most beneficial.

 There is scientific evidence that proves that a healthy, balanced diet can improve well-being.
 The ideal diet would be made up of the following:

 For thousands of years, people knew how to use nature as a source of health and wisdom.
-Shamans searched for places with abundant nature, yogis delved into the jungle, and Native Americans had their visions in nature.
-There have been studies conducted about how being in nature can improve subjective, cognitive, emotional attention, and spiritual well-being.
+Shamans searched for places with abundant nature, yogis delved into the jungle, and Native Americans had their visions of nature.
+There have been studies conducted about how being in nature can improve subjective, cognitive, and emotional attention and spiritual well-being.

 4. Social Relationships

-These conclusions are based in the field of social neuroscience, which shows that we are independent creatures, made to relate and empathize with others, and equipped with brain systems like mirror neurons.
+These conclusions are based on the field of social neuroscience, which shows that we are independent creatures, made to relate and empathize with others, and equipped with brain systems like mirror neurons.

-This healthy habit of maintaining healthy social relationships is very important, and our society today makes us more isolated than every.
-For example, Americans spend less time with their family and friends, fewer intimate relationships, and are less involved in groups and communities.
+This healthy habit of maintaining healthy social relationships is very important, and our society today makes us more isolated than ever.
+For example, Americans spend less time with their family and friends, have fewer intimate relationships, and are less involved in groups and communities.

 5. Recreational activities

 These activities can be anything, from playing games to seeing friends.
 It also helps improve social relationships and maturation in children.
-Better sense of humor, reduced stress, and improved mood and immune system are all consequences of taking part in activities that you enjoy.
+A better sense of humor, reduced stress, and improved mood and immune system are all consequences of taking part in activities that you enjoy.